 Want an example?
 Let’s analyze the loans offered by Blackhawk.

-Many buyers want to know if it is possible to buy a second home with no money down.
-Currently, in the US, the government offers zero-down payment options when it comes to financing a primary residence, but unfortunately, not for a second home.
+Many buyers want to buy a second home with no money down.
+Unfortunately, while there are zero-down payment options for primary residences, these routes are not available in the U.S. for a second home.

 First, shop smart.
 Compare a wide range of lenders to find the best terms for your situation.

 Next, figure out where you’re going to get the money.
 The National Association of Realtors® confirms that around one-fifth of buyers use equity from their main residence to finance the down payment on their second home.
 A HELOC can help you put money down without having to draw from your savings.

 You can also consider a Purchase Money Second Mortgage, also sometimes called a ‘piggyback’ second mortgage.
 As the name suggests, this is a HELOC or home equity loan taken out at the same time as your initial mortgage.
 Interest rates on these loans are generally variable, but they will provide that extra cash you need for your down payment.

 Now that you know what financing options are available, let’s look closer at what you’ll need to secure one.

 A good credit record is essential.
 You’ll likely need a score of 650 or higher to qualify.
 Of course, the higher it is, the better the chance that lenders will approve your loan.
 A higher credit score can also help to secure better overall terms.